-Children with Social, Emotional and Behavioural Needs
+Children with Social, emotional and behavioural needs

-School provides support for any children who have these additional emotional needs.
+St Ives provides support for any children who have these additional emotional needs.
 The SENCo will work with parents and class teachers to ensure that full consideration is given to any key factors which may affect a child's behaviour and will work alongside others to ensure appropriate support is given, seeking external advice and support where appropriate.